 Study: Number of Dogs in Shelters at All-Time Low?

-Results from a study from Michigan State University College of Veterinary Medicine gives a better estimate about how many dogs are being taken in by shelters, adopted out, transferred and euthanized.
+Results from a study from Mississippi University College of Veterinary Medicine gives a better estimate about how many dogs are being taken in by shelters, adopted out, transferred and euthanized.

 A new study found that the number of dogs in U.S. shelters might be at an all-time low.